NayanDZ/XXE/README.md

  To perform an XXE injection attack that retrieves an arbitrary file from the server's filesystem, you need to modify the submitted XML in two ways:

-   1. Introduce (or edit) a DOCTYPE element that defines an external entity containing the path to the file.
+   1. Edit a DOCTYPE element that defines an external entity containing the path to the file.
    2. Edit a data value in the XML that is returned in the application's response, to make use of the defined external entity.

 Example: Application checks for the stock level of a product by submitting the following XML to the server